wadelau/wadelau.github.io/hanjst/hanjst-install.md

 Sometimes it is necessary to hide JSON data from end-users.
 Usually there are two methods to make this done.

 1. To add a waiting layer.
+End-users will see a waiting layer if we choose this method by adding a top-index DIV layer as the very first element of BODY.

 2. To set JSON data DIV hide.
+End-user will see a few parts of the

 #### Related works